rjrjswrdvi/camunda-bpm-dev-docs/howtos/merge-repositories.md

 # create a merge branch
 git checkout -b $mergeBranch

 # Rewrite commits of repo A such that all changes are applied in the desired subfolder.
-# During the rewrite, git will complain that it cannot move a directory to a subdirectory of itself, you can ignore this.
+# All the toplevel files/directories need to be listed with a separate --path argument
-git filter-branch --tag-name-filter cat --tree-filter 'mkdir -p $dirName; mv -t $dirName * .* || true'
+git filter-repo [--path FILE_OR_DIR_NAME] --to-subdirectory-filter $newDirName --tag-rename '':'$newDirName-'

 # move to repo B
 cd ../$repoB